MOSEK/mosek.rust/doc/source/api.rst

     The internal position of the element that should be obtained information for.
 *Returns:* ``num``
     ``num : i64``
-        Number of terms in the weighted sum that forms the specified element in :math:`\bar{A}`.
+        Number of terms in the weighted sum that forms the specified element in barA.

-Each nonzero element in :math:`\bar{A}_{ij}` is formed as a weighted sum of symmetric matrices.
-Using this function the number terms in the weighted sum can be obtained.
-See description of :ref:`optimizer_task_appendsparsesymmat` for details about the weighted sum.
+Obtains the number terms in the weighted sum that forms a particular element in barA.

 .. index:: get_bara_sparsity